 Disclaimer: This guide assumes that you are familiar with basic gameplay mechanics and have some gameplay experience.
 Game mechanics and rules will not be discussed here.
-But since you probably already played a game of two of Catan, that shouldn’t be a problem and the guide should be easily understood to novice players.
+But since you probably already played a game of two of Catan, that shouldn’t be a problem and the guide should be easily understood even for novice players.

 Initial Settlement Placement

-Consider order of action of initial placing.
+- Consider the order of action of initial placing.
 If you know there are players to settle behind you, there is no point in building a road towards a premium spot (you just waste a road).
 Contemplate expanding towards a less-than-premium spot (that you expect to remain open) or a port instead.

-Don’t place your settlements too close to others or yourself’s (unless you are the one to place the last village) or you face the danger of being boxed in – having no place to expand.
+- Don’t place your settlements too close to others or yourself’s (unless you are the one to place the last village) or you face the danger of being boxed in – having no place to expand.
 Placing your two settlements far away from each other is fine – but it will be harder to achieve the longest road this way.